K-2 Resources: Reading Like a Pro

 - Letter-Sound Fluency (PDF)

-Use 10 phrases from the list below and copy them into a list.
+Repeated readings are excellent!
+Use 10 phrases from the list below and copy them on slips of paper.
 Challenge your child to read them as quickly as possible.
-Repeated readings are excellent!
 Once mastered, create another list and continue the fun.

 - Repeated Phrases (PDF)

-If you’re still looking for some fluency ideas, here is another resource to expand your activities and develop students who read like a PRO!
+If you’re still looking for fluency ideas, here are more resources to expand your activities and develop students who read like a PRO!

 Building a Strong Vocabulary